markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Congratulations on completing your first Git issue!
 Please note this screen is the edit screen that allows changing the text as well as closing the issue once the enhancement or work has been finished.
 This edit screen can be found on the Issues tab, which now notes that there is one outstanding issue at the repo's landing page.

-Take a look at [GitHub's help documents for an expansive view of how Git issues can further assist in project management](https://help.github.com/en/articles/managing-your-work-with-issues).
+>**Deep Dive:** For more information, take a look at [GitHub's documentation on managing your work with issues](https://help.github.com/en/articles/managing-your-work-with-issues).

+### Create a Second Issue

-Now that we understand how to make a Git issue, let's create one for another HTML addition we have been assigned from the sales department.
-They would like a form for users to submit questions directly to the sales staff in the Reach Out section.
+Now that we understand how to make a Git issue, let's create one for another HTML addition from the sales department.
+They want to add a form to the Reach Out section for users to submit questions directly to the sales staff.

-Go ahead and  create a new Git issue for this new feature.
+Go ahead and create a new Git issue for this feature.
 The finished issue should look something like this:

 ```markdown
 # Contact Form for Reach Out Section